 There are several different ways you can find out about or get involved in the work of the Norfolk Autism Partnership.

 If you’d like to find out more about the Norfolk Autism Partnership, you can sign up to receive:

-Autism Norfolk Forum is a meeting for autistic people of all ages and their families, along with anyone with an interest in autism.
-You can meet members of the Norfolk Autism Partnership Board to get updates about its ongoing work and share back with the forum autism themes on what is working well and not so well.
+Autism Norfolk Forum is a way for autistic people of all ages and their families, as well as anyone with an interest in autism, to engage with what we do.
+You can get updates from members of the Norfolk Autism Partnership Board on its ongoing work and share back with the Forum autism themes on what is working well and not so well.

 NAPB working groups oversee the implementation of plans set out by the board.
 These groups are inclusive and involve experts by experience, parents and carers.
 Every member of the group has a defined role, with responsibility and ownership to explore all solutions to problems.

 There are currently five working groups under the board: engagement with people, data collection, diagnosis pathways, education, and workforce development.
 They meet approximately once a month.

 You can also apply to join the NAPB itself.
 The Board meets four times a year and helps to shape and deliver the local autism strategy.
 Your role on the Board will be to contribute your experiences with autism, from your own life and any autism networks you are involved with, to inform our efforts to deliver the national autism strategy in Norfolk.